 Contributed real estate and fine arts are valued using appraisals conducted by professional appraisers certified in the respective industry.
+Cryptocurrency is sold on the same day received and is therefore valued at the cash amount received on the day of sale.
 Donated auction items and other contributed supplies are valued using estimated US retail prices of identical or similar products considering the goods' condition and utility for use at the time of contribution.